ece-student/Team-16/index.md

 I understand that if I do not abide by these terms and conditions, I will suffer the consequences as stated in this contract.

-LOIS LEE				     	date September 1st 2017
+Lois Lee				     	date September 1st 2017

-JOHN SARNECKI 				date September 1st 2017
+John Sarnecki 				date September 1st 2017

-FIREHIWOT GURARA  date September 1st 2017
+Firehiwot Gurara  date September 1st 2017

-JIDENNA NWOSU     date September 1st 2017
+Jidenna Nwosu     date September 1st 2017

 Asad Marghoob  			date September 1st, 2017